 The final drawback of AWS Kubernetes is that although you can integrate it with other AWS services and use it to your advantage, you have to do all of this yourself.

 There is no automation setup, and you must perform every function you wish to achieve manually.

 Functions You can Perform Using AWS Kubernetes Service?

-The following are the function for which you can use AWS Kubernetes Service:
+The following is the function for which you can use AWS Kubernetes Service:

 Allow You To Work & Deploy Your Application In Hybrid Environment

-Every Kubernetes service stores your data and activates and deploys it when needed, but what makes AWS Kubernetes go above and beyond in its ability to work in a hybrid environment.
+Every Kubernetes service stores your data and activates and deploys it when needed, but what makes AWS Kubernetes go above and beyond is its ability to work in a hybrid environment.

 Automates Web Application Deployment & Training Jobs